 My son, Griffin has been in the hospital at least once every fall and winter since he was born.
 Every doctor visit, chest x-ray, ambulance (or airplane) ride, and hospital admission taught me that fear and sadness are the appropriate reaction to my family’s stressful and pain-filled circumstances.
 Anxiety and depression had definitely found a foothold in my life and heart.
 But, in my four years as a special needs mom, I have discovered these four essential tips for overcoming anxiety and depression.
 (Click the link above for the rest of her story as well as her tips.)

-Our next post is by my friend, Karen, who has taken the insecurity of failure that she has lived with all her life and given it to the Lord.
-In this example of overcoming obstacles, Karen talks about why we feel like a failure and how to overcome that feeling with a simple method.
+Our next post is by my friend, Karen from the Warrior Women Blog, who has taken the insecurity of failure that she has lived with all her life and given it to the Lord.
+In this example of stories about overcoming adversity, Karen talks about why we feel like a failure and how to overcome that feeling with a simple method.
 You’ll wonder why you haven’t already thought of it.

 It seems like women struggle with this more than men.
 Maybe it’s just that women talk about it more and are more open to discussing our feelings.
 But one thing is certain, most everyone feels like a failure at some point in their lives.